NOVEMBER 20 IS THE TRANSGENDER DAY OF REMEMBRANCE.

 If you are here reading this, I assume you care about trans folks.
 That’s wonderful.
 Thank you for engaging.
 Now, the real task begins when you run into transphobic people in your life, at work, in public, and you then have the opportunity to be an ally to other allies.
 Reach the people that trans people can’t even fathom reaching.

 Trans Awareness Week is important, but it is not the end-goal.
 Action towards our respect, dignity, and freedom is.
-(And, it’s 2021.
-You are living under a rock if you don’t know transgender people exist.)
-Awareness is only productive when it is a step in a larger process to foster true acceptance and progress for trans people.
+(And, it’s 2023.
+You should know transgender people exist.)
+Awareness is only productive when it is a step toward fostering true acceptance and progress for trans people.

 LASTLY, FOLLOW TRANS CREATORS: